Skip to main content

 • story

-The story aspect of the game is criticized for feeling overly niche and disconnected from the overall experience, with players expressing frustration over repetitive tasks and the need to redo missions.
-This has led to a lack of engagement and clarity regarding the narrative's value.
+The story aspect of the game is criticized for feeling overly niche and disconnected from the overall experience, with players expressing frustration over repetitive tasks and the need to optimize timelines for viewer engagement.
+This has led to a lack of excitement and a sense of disconnection from the narrative.
+Overall, the story elements seem to detract from the enjoyment rather than enhance it.

 • “All the fun and excitement of sitting alone at a computer editing a story timeline to fit the length of your show and optimize it so you gain more viewers... basically, a feature of such incredible niche value that it feels completely out of place to include it here.”